Contents of this Article

 Azure Files offers shared storage for applications using the standard SMB 3.0 protocol.
 Microsoft Azure virtual machines and cloud services can share file data across application components via mounted shares, and on-premises applications can access file data in a share via the File storage API.
 Applications running on Azure virtual machines can also mount a File storage share to access file data, just as a desktop application would mount a typical SMB share.
 Any number of Azure virtual machines or roles can mount and access the File Storage share simultaneously.

-Microsoft also introduced Azure File Sync which is a new service that will allow you to centralize your file shares in Azure Files, whilst maintaining the compatibility of an on-premises file server with all the flexibility and performance benefits that provide.
+Microsoft also introduced Azure File Sync which is a new service that will allow you to centralize your file shares in Azure Files, whilst maintaining the compatibility of an on-premises file server with all the flexibility and performance benefits provide.
 Any protocol installed on the Windows Server can access the Azure file share, including SMB, NFS, and FTPS.
 For more information about Azure File Sync and how to get started, please check the following step-by-step guide.

 Last year, Microsoft announced the General Availability (GA) of Azure Active Directory Domain Services (Azure AD DS) authentication for Azure Files.
 By enabling integration with Azure AD DS, you can mount your Azure file share over SMB using Azure AD credentials from Azure AD DS domain joined Windows VMs with NTFS ACLs enforced.
 For more details about this announcement, please check the following document.